Consistent-Teacher: Towards Reducing Inconsistent Pseudo-targets in Semi-supervised Object Detection: Detection results visualization

-There are 3 general properties that we could observed in our demonstration. \begin{enumerate} \item First, \name better fits the situation for crowded object localization, whereas Mean Teacher often mistakes the intersection of two overlapped objects as a new instance.
-For example, in scenes of zebras or sheep, Mean Teacher often gives a false positive output in the overlapping area of the two objects, where \name largely resolved the inaccurate positioning problem through the adaptive anchor selection mechanism. \item On the other hand, we see that under the semi-supervised setting, the Mean Teacher RetinaNet could either predict the wrong class for the correct location or regress inaccurate bounding boxes when the classification confidence is high.
+\begin{enumerate} \item Firstly, \name is better suited for crowded object localization than Mean Teacher.
+Mean Teacher often mistakes the intersection of two overlapped objects as a new instance, whereas \name largely resolves the inaccurate positioning problem through its adaptive anchor selection mechanism.
+For example, in scenes with zebras or sheep, Mean Teacher often gives a false positive output in the overlapping area of the two objects, whereas \name is able to accurately locate the objects. \item Secondly, under the semi-supervised setting, Mean Teacher RetinaNet may either predict the wrong class for the correct location or regress an inaccurate bounding box despite having high classification confidence.
 For example, birds are sometimes misidentified as airplanes even when the localization is accurate.
-It is mainly attributable to the inconsistency of classification and regression tasks, i.e. the features required for regression may not be optimal for classification. \name effectively discriminates similar categories using the FAM-3D to select the features dynamically. \item Third, \name embraces higher recall since it is capable of detecting small or crowded instances where Mean Teacher fails to point out.
-For example, \name finds most of the hot dogs on the grill while Mean Teacher neglects most of them. \end{enumerate}
+This is mainly due to the inconsistency between the classification and regression tasks, i.e., the features required for regression may not be optimal for classification.
+In contrast, \name effectively discriminates between similar categories using its FAM-3D module to dynamically select the most appropriate features. \item Thirdly, \name achieves higher recall by being capable of detecting small or crowded instances that Mean Teacher may fail to identify.
+For example, \name is able to detect most of the hot dogs on a grill, while Mean Teacher may neglect most of them. \end{enumerate}